glp-92/Java-SpringBoot-Backend/Readme.md

 - Auth Microservice which retrieves Jwt Token to access the other services.
 - API Gateway to filter and redirect requests.
 - Service Discovery with Eureka to hide IP on requests between microservices, using only Gateway URI.
-- Simple Store Service to tests the endpoints, auth and redirect.
+- Simple Store Service to test the endpoints, auth and redirect.

 ## Java version: 17